Blanching

 Can you blanch in the microwave?

-Technically, yes — microwave blanching works for small quantities.
+Technically, yes.
 Place vegetables in a microwave-safe bowl with a few tablespoons of water, cover, and microwave on high for the equivalent blanching time.
-However, results are less consistent than stovetop blanching, especially for color preservation.
+Results are less consistent than stovetop blanching, especially for color preservation, so I'd only use this for small quantities in a pinch.

 Do you need to blanch vegetables before stir-frying?

 Not usually.
-Stir-frying cooks vegetables quickly over very high heat.
-However, par-blanching dense vegetables like broccoli or cauliflower for 1-2 minutes ensures they cook through without the exterior burning.
+Stir-frying cooks vegetables quickly over high heat.
+But par-blanching dense vegetables like broccoli or cauliflower for 1-2 minutes ensures they cook through without the exterior burning.

 Can you over-blanch?

 Yes.
-Leaving vegetables in the boiling water too long defeats the purpose — they'll be overcooked and lose the bright color and crisp texture you're trying to preserve.
-Use a timer and transfer to the ice bath promptly.
+Leaving vegetables in the boiling water too long defeats the purpose.
+They'll be overcooked and lose the bright color and crisp texture you're trying to preserve.
+Use a timer and transfer to the ice bath the moment it goes off.

 Can you reuse blanching water?